 Cardigan Bay is an important place for bottlenose dolphins as they use the area to reproduce, nurture and feed their young.
 Excessive disturbance can have a negative impact on their energy budget, affecting their overall health or lead to their displacement from the area.

 Please don’t litter and help us keep our beaches and coastal waters clean.
 Litter in the marine environment is extremely long lived and can have a detrimental effect on marine mammals who may become entangled or choke on plastics or other waste, as they may mistake it for prey species such as jellyfish.

-For those who live in the area and are keen to observe dolphins there is the possibility of taking part in ‘Dolphin Watch’, our land based volunteering programme monitoring the interaction between the dolphins and boating activities (for further information please contact the Cardigan Bay Marine Protected Area Officer, Melanie Heath at firstname.lastname@example.org or call 07876564359).
+For those who live in the area and are keen to observe dolphins there is the possibility of taking part in ‘Dolphin Watch’, our land based volunteering programme monitoring the interaction between the dolphins and boating activities.
+For further information please contact the Cardigan Bay Marine Protected Area Officer, Melanie Heath at email@example.com or phone 01545 561074.

 Bottlenose dolphin fact file